What Is a Mississippi Contractor License Bond?

-In Mississippi, certain professionals need to maintain a contractor license in order to do business in specific counties throughout the state.
+Certain professionals in Mississippi must maintain a contractor license to do business throughout the state.
 A Mississippi contractor license bond is part of the license application requirements.
-This type of surety bond ensures that licensed contractors abide by state rules and regulations, building codes, and do business with customers and employees according to local laws.
+This type of surety bond ensures that licensed contractors do business with customers and employees according to local laws.

-Local licensing agencies determine who is required to hold a contractor license, and if a Mississippi contractor license bond is necessary.
+Local licensing agencies determine who must hold a contractor license and if a Mississippi contractor license bond is necessary.
 Some of the more common contractor licenses that require a surety bond include:

 - Heating and air conditioning

 How Do I Get a Mississippi Contractor License Bond?

 Licensed contractors can obtain a Mississippi contractor license bond by submitting a brief online application.
 Once the surety company evaluates your application details, you receive a quote for your bond and instructions on completing the bond process.

 What Does a Mississippi Contractor License Bond Cost?

 Like other surety bonds, a Mississippi contractor license bond is priced as a percentage of the total bond put in place.
 Depending on the location of your contractor business, a bond between $5,000 and $10,000 may be necessary.

 Contractors from out of state may have to post a larger bond, but the cost of a Mississippi contractor license bond ranges from on1e to 10 percent of the bond total.